rafaelromao/keyboards/src/qmk/keyboards/handwired/rafaelromao/fauxberry/readme.md

 FauxBerry is a handwired board built using a [RP2040](https://pt.aliexpress.com/item/1005004096147070.html) in a [FFKB](https://fingerpunch.xyz/product/faux-fox-keyboard) case.

-This board has two encoders, and a programmable LED, used for layer and other statuses indication.
+This board has two encoders, a programmable LED and an OLED screen, used for layer and other statuses indication.
 Some build pictures can be found [here](../../../../../../docs/fauxberry.md).

 Parts: